Skip to content

 Matthew Martel

-A Certified Project Manager who believes in a ‘people-first’ approach to business, Matthew James Martel is the Chief Operating Officer at the Black Business Initiative (BBI).
+A Certified Project Manager who believes in a ‘people-first’ approach to business, Matthew James Martel is the Chief Executive Officer at the Black Business Initiative (BBI).
 He holds a master’s degree in Technology, Entrepreneurship, and Innovation from the Sobey School of Business.
 A serial entrepreneur, Matthew also has an extensive background in leadership, Human Resources, change management, and strategic planning.

 Matthew is passionate about Canadian entrepreneurship, especially in working to foster and grow minority-led enterprises.
 His ability to observe and understand the contributions of different facets of a company allows him to effectively work with individuals and teams to innovate organizational processes.